Two colleagues smiling and collaborating at a desk in a bright office, one working on a laptop while the other takes notes.

 Can you reopen a closed Discover® credit card account?

 Once a Discover credit card account has closed, you can’t reopen it.
 Instead, you could re-apply for the same type of credit card or apply for a new credit card.
 If you qualify for a new credit card, you may benefit from introductory bonuses, like Cashback Match.
-We’ll automatically match all the cash back you’ve earned at the end of your first year.
+We’ll automatically match all the cash back you’ve earned on your credit card at the end of your first year.
 There is no limit to how much we’ll match.2

 Did you know?